 Now that you understand the purpose of the project management tool, you wonder what is the best tool for your needs.
 While there are many solutions available on the market, the best project management software for your organization includes several factors like pricing structure, the number of users, scalability, user-friendly, and key features required.

 We strongly believe that ActiveCollab ticks all the boxes.
 If you have already tried it, tell us your impressions, and if not, check out How the best project management tools compare.

 Project management isn't something you learn overnight.
 It takes years of experience and hard work to master this particular set of skills, especially when you have to complete a project within budget and on time.

 Each project has its ups and downs and poses a distinct set of project management challenges.
 But whatever project you are working on, you probably face high expectations and tight deadlines.

-Unfortunately, project management isn't a system of trial and error, and experimentation in most cases leads to failure.
-To succeed, you need to abide strictly by principles.
-If we were to define project management, we would say this is a process of planning, executing, and completing projects.
+Unfortunately, project management isn't a system of trial and error, and experimentation, in most cases, leads to failure.
+To succeed, you abide strictly by principles.
+If we were to define project management, we define it as a process of planning, executing, and completing projects.